giellalt/giellalt.github.io/proof/gramcheck/doc/grammarchecker_testing.md

 ## Testing for false alarms

-Run your correct text through the grammarchecker (here: **smn**), and inspect the result for false alarms.
+Run your hopefully correct text (here called `mainly_correct_textfile.txt`) through the grammarchecker (here: **smn**, standing in `lang-smn`), and inspect the result for false alarms.

 ```
 cat mainly_correct_textfile.txt | sh tools/grammarchecker/modes/trace-smngram.mode > misc/xx_falsealarmcheck.txt
 ```
+These sentences may also be extracted and formatted for regression testing, se below.

 ## Building a corpus of positives (false alarm candidates)